-Safety Schemes in Procurement (SSIP) - is an umbrella body of 3rd party assessment schemes promoting a common standard Health & Safety Stage 1 assessment following ACOP Appendix 4.
-It is not mandatory as part of Constructionline.
-However, more and more buyers now require an accreditation from an approved SSIP scheme as part of their assessment criteria.
+Safety Schemes in Procurement (SSIP) is an umbrella body of 3rd party assessment schemes promoting a common standard Health & Safety Stage 1 assessment following ACOP Appendix 4.
+It is not mandatory as part of a supplier’s Constructionline Associate (level 1) or Silver (level 2) membership.
+As a Gold (level 3) member, you are required to hold a Acclaim accreditation or an alternative valid SSIP certificate (where you will be awarded a ‘Deem to Satisfy’ certificate).
+As a Platinum (level 4) member, Acclaim is included.
+More and more buyers now require an accreditation from an approved SSIP scheme as part of their assessment criteria.

 Construction (Design and Management) Regulations are intended to ensure that health and safety issues are properly considered during a project’s development so that the risk of harm to those who have to build, use and maintain structures is reduced.

 A valid accreditation from SSIP forum member schemes demonstrates that Suppliers have met Stage 1 of the Core Criteria negating the need for any further evidence at this stage.
 Constructionline accepts a health & safety accreditation certificate from any SSIP scheme in place our own health & safety questionnaire.
-Current SSIP members include; Acclaim, CHAS, Exor, SMAS, Altius VA, Eurosafe UK Ltd, BCSA, APS, B&ES , BSI and Safe Contractor.
 By recognising SSIP, you can be reassured that the assessment standards are endorsed by the HSE, and that all SSIP schemes have been independently audited.

 Why limit your choice of suppliers to a single scheme?
 As a buyer, adopting SSIP can help you access more suppliers assessed to the CDM 2015 and the SSIP core criteria.
-At present, there are nearly 8,000 Constructionline suppliers who have been assessed by one SSIP member or another – and as usual, access to the database is free to buyers.
+At the time of writing (July 2017) there are over 21,000 Constructionline suppliers who have been assessed by one SSIP member or another – and as usual, access to the database is free to buyers.

 The assessments are carried out annually, in line with the requirements of SSIP.

 The desktop assessment is based on ACOP Appendix 4.
 This is carried out by our partner Capita Property & Infrastructure team of experienced health & safety assessors qualified to NEBOSH construction standard.
-Via Constructionline you can see all the suppliers’ answers plus the auditor's comments.
+Via Constructionline you can see all the suppliers’ answers.

-Yes, refer to HSE leaflet for firms ING259 with less than 5 employees - which you can download here.
+Yes, refer to HSE leaflet for firms ING259 with less than 5 employees.